wagoid/commitlint-github-action/README.md

 If the config file doesn't exist, [config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) settings will be loaded as a default fallback.

+Details on the configuration file can be found on [the commitlint website](https://commitlint.js.org/#/reference-configuration).

 ### `firstParent`

 When set to true, we follow only the first parent commit when seeing a merge commit.